 The hope is that shifting the focus to the question of fairness will sway enough legislators to agree that Congress ought to act to protect a tribe that has, in many ways, cemented its identity over the past 140 years.

-While the legislature failed to advance casino expansion in 2023, the language of draft casino bills, particularly regarding the allotment of a casino to the Lumbee, could be carried over to next legislative session, when the General Assembly will be poised to address casino expansion in greater detail.
+While the legislature failed to advance casino expansion in 2023, the language of draft casino bills, particularly regarding the allotment of an NC tribal casino to the Lumbee, could be carried over to next legislative session, when the General Assembly will be poised to address casino expansion in greater detail.

 Image: Willis Glassgow / AP photo